 Yes, all the information you give us will be kept strictly confidential.
-We keep a record of your name and address for one year after the study ends.
-This is so we can send you the results.
+We keep a record of your name and email address for one year after the study ends, so that we can send you details of the study results, on the understanding that the information remains confidential.